PEIWEI311/NutritionTracker/docs/DesignDoc.md

 > and appear in the generated PDF in italics._

 ## Team Information
-* Team name: TEAMNAME
+* Team name: CAZAM
 * Team members
+  * Collin Cleary
-  * MEMBER1
+  * Abdul Ahad Khan
-  * MEMBER2
+  * Aitan Bachrach
-  * MEMBER3
+  * Muskan Shah
-  * MEMBER4
+  * Zaige Shi

 ## Executive Summary

-This is a summary of the project.
+Nutrition Tracker is a web app where account holders can track their meals, nutrition details, calorie count, water intake, and weight.

 ## Requirements